Swapnil-4889/Mini_Projects/Simulating Langton's Ant using Python/README.md

-Simulation of the Langton’s ant of 64*64 box grid.
+Simulation of the Langton’s ant in 64*64 box grid.